z80/blender_cloning_helper/README.md

 # Not an artist? - Not a problem!
 Blender Cloning Helper

 **No artistic skills? - not a problem!
-Math can help you create perfect copies of people and objects using a referance video!**
+Math can help you create perfect copies of people and objects using a reference video!**

 A Blender addon that integrates COLMAP photogrammetry with powerful tools for texture painting, image alignment, and UDIM material creation.
 Designed to simplify photogrammetry workflows and enable accurate 3D reconstruction from video-derived frames.
 Inspired by ([Facebuilder](https://keentools.io/products/facebuilder-for-blender)) but made to be usable for any object.